 The Second Amendment, ratified in 1791, was proposed by James Madison to allow the creation of civilian forces that can counteract a tyrannical federal government.

-What does the term bear arms mean?
+What does bear arms mean in the Constitution?

 What was the original purpose of the 2nd Amendment quizlet?